 Suspected stroke patients with large vessel occlusion must be quickly transferred to a comprehensive stroke center, but until now there has been no readily available, affordable, and safe way to perform brain imaging before transportation.
 Mobile stroke units equipped with CT scanners are not financially viable and are limited in number.
 CT has a low sensitivity for imaging ischemic stroke during the early hours after stroke onset.

-EMTensor BrainScanner allows paramedics to quickly scan a patient’s brain in the ambulance before transportation, within 10 minutes of arrival at the scene.
-A 3D image is transferred via cellular network to a neurologist or radiologist for immediate diagnosis.
-This allows quick triage of the stroke patient and early initiation of primary stroke treatment.
+EMTensor BrainScanner will allow paramedics to quickly scan a patient’s brain in the ambulance before transportation, within 10 minutes of arrival at the scene.
+A 3D image is transferred via cellular network to a neurologist or radiologist for immediate diagnosis, and early initiation of primary stroke treatment.

 If a hemorrhagic stroke is diagnosed, the patient is transported to the nearest hospital or primary stroke center.